sverweij/dependency-cruiser/doc/options-reference.md

 - when targeting a platform built on top of nodejs, like electron, you might want to specify the packages built into that platform as built-in/ core as well.
+- when targeting a platform that is compatible with nodejs, but extends it (e.g. bun) - you might want to add the packages it adds.
+If `--init`, during setup, detects you're using bun, it'll add the bun builtins with this option.

 To override the default behaviour you can pass a `builtInModules` object in the options section of your dependency-cruiser configuration.
 The object has two